ShivamS2201/billingf/billingf/README.md

 ----------------<br>
 <u>To do:8/04/23</u>

-1. Build Update,put and <i><u>delete</i></u> api for changing data.&#x2713;
+1. Build Update,put and <i><u>delete</i></u> api for changing data.&#x2713;&#x2713;

 2. Make hooks for table to send edit or active status. <b>13/04 PT 7</b>

-3. Create css for styling &#x2713;

-4. Seek the sms and mail functionality to be used to tie up in frontend and backend along with system messageing Table.
+3. Seek the sms and mail functionality to be used to tie up in frontend and backend along with system messageing Table.
 <br>
  Able to add HO ,BR,SA,and Dist. though forms.&#x2713;